sguox002/leetcode/review/hard_rev.md

 312	Burst Balloons    		47.4%	Hard
-burst balloon you get nums[left]*nums[i]*nums[right] add a left node 1, and a right node 1. to get the max points
+burst balloon you get nums[left]*nums[i]*nums[right] this is a very good dp problem.
+Since the balloon is burst then it is gone and we need connect and if it is not a good choice we have restore back. thus it created many choices.
+But if we think it reversely, it will be much more clear.
+We assume ith balloon is the last one to burst, then we know its boundary is -1 and n. and two subproblem [-1,i-1] and [i+1,n] is already solved

+this hints:
-add a guardian to avoid boundary. add 1 to left and 1 to right every time we burst a balloon, it depends on the left and right index (we do not want to alter the array and it will be a big mess).
+-  add a guardian to avoid boundary. add 1 to left and 1 to right
+- every time we burst a balloon, it depends on the left and right index (we do not want to alter the array and it will be a big mess).
 It is naturally to use left and right in the dp solutions
 Once we want to burst balloon i, its points will be nums[i]*nums[l]*nums[r].
 And it leaves two parts l to i-1 and i+1 to r.
 (Between l and r there are multiple elements, we are just assuming after some bursting, l and r becomes adjacent).
 This is similar to a reverse process.
 When we solve l, i, r, the previous problem (l, i-1) and (i+1, r) have all be solved.
 In another word, those balloons are all bursted already. so the recurrence dp[l, r]=max(num[i] * num[l] * num[r]+dp[l,i-1]+dp[i+1,l]), i from l to r